GianMen91/fruit-slot-machine-html-css-js/README.md

 - **CSS3**: For styling the game elements and providing smooth animations and responsive design.
 - **JavaScript (ES6+)**: The game logic, including fruit rotation, event handling, randomization, and state management, is implemented in pure JavaScript.
 - **Font Awesome**: For implementing dynamic sound control buttons (volume on/off).
-- **Media Queries**: To ensure the game looks great on both desktop and mobile devices (landscape and portrait).
+- **Media Queries**: To enhance the game layout for desktop and mobile devices, although further optimizations for mobile and tablet views are planned.

 ## 🔥 Project Highlights